Chart Color Schemes

 Larrakeyah is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Larrakeyah has a high level of cultural diversity, with 32.0% of its population speaking a language other than English at home and 40.0% born overseas.
-Christianity is the dominant religion in Larrakeyah, accounting for 38.2% of people.
-Hinduism is overrepresented, comprising 11.6% of the population compared to 7.4% across Greater Darwin.
+Larrakeyah's cultural diversity is notable, with 32.0% speaking a language other than English at home and 40.0% born overseas by 2021 census data.
+Christianity is the predominant religion, accounting for 38.2%.
+Hinduism stands out with 11.6%, compared to Greater Darwin's 7.4%.

 Frequently Asked Questions - Diversity